|Richard Foxwell||Susannah Bonython|

 It was several months later that Philip and his friends set out for Bonacco to gather food.
 While there a boat came ashore to gather water and Philip noticed they were Englishman and made friends with them.
 They were part of a fleet heading to Jamaica for trade and one of the Brigantines was from Salem, MA.
 The commander was Capt.
 Dove who Philip knew and asked him for a passage home which Dove did and paid him for his work.
 It was the end of March 1725 that they set sail for Jamaica and the first of April they went through the Gulf of Florida heading to Salem Harbor where they arrived Saturday evening, the first of May 1725.
 “Two years, ten months and fifteen days, after I was first taken by the Pirate Lowe and two years and near two months after I had made my escape from him upon Roatan Island.
 I went the same evening to my father’s house, where I was received, as one coming to them from the dead, with all imaginable surprise of joy.”

-A year after his return , on December 10, 1727 he married Jane Gallison and she died seven days after the birth of their daughter, Sarah.
-Following her death he married Sarah Bartlett (daughter of William Bartlett and Sarah Purchase) on July 5, 1729.
+He became known as the "Robinson Crusoe of Marblehead."
+A year after his return, on December 10, 1727 he married Jane Gallison.
+She died 10 Dec 1727 seven days after the baptism of their daughter, Sarah.
+Following Jane's death, he married Sarah Bartlett (daughter of William Bartlett and Sarah Purchase) on July 5, 1729.
 Together they had 6 children.
 His estate was probated 5 Aug 1746.

 The goal of this project is to trace every line of ancestry to the arrival of its first immigrant to America.
 The basic information of each couple is considered complete when we know the dates of birth, marriage, and death for both spouses. their parents' names (or whether they were the immigrant), and the child or children in our ancestry line.

 The research on this family is complete.
 Rechecks of available data later may fasten down some of the dates.